 In the current economic climate, wage theft — across all industries — is rampant.
-Jonah Flynn has represented wage and hour claimants across the country.
+Jonah Flynn has represented wage and hour claimants in a variety of trades.
 The Flynn Law Firm represents workers misclassified as “independent contractors,” workers forced to work off the clock, workers paid less than the minimum wage, tipped employees who have been the victim of tip theft by their employer.
 Jonah aggressively pursues claims for workers who have had wages stolen or withheld, and if you were denied overtime pay or were not properly paid for your work, you may be able to file a lawsuit against your employer to collect compensation for unpaid wages, and additional damages.
 To find out if you have a case, contact the Flynn law firm today.

 Industries with Frequent Wage and Hour Violations

 Wage theft occurs across the employment landscape, but claims often come from the following jobs:

 - Gig Economy Workers, drivers, and delivery personnel.

 - Commissioned Sales representatives